Friends of the Center Research Awards

 Project: South Africa Community Fund—Programs in Peacebuilding

-Blake Jones, Ph.D. student in History
+Blake Jones, doctoral student, History

 Project: Secular and Religious Influences in Jimmy Carter’s thoughts on Peace, Human Rights and the Global Community

-Iona Mateson, Ph.D. student in Political Science
+Iona Mateson, doctoral student, Political Science

 Project: The Participation of Hamas in a National Unity Government